kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 used to generate arts and do a lot of different creative stuff.

 Another thing that I realized during my time in RC is that pairing is great.
-Having a project that I can paired with people really get the best out of my time in RC.
+Having a project that I can paired with people get the best out of my time in RC.
 I have learnt so much from pairing with the others.

 In retrospect, I also think that having a plan on what I want to do in RC is